Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 The sequence diagram below shows data flow between the different systems to facilitate the personalization of the web channel, when using Full Stack Experiments.

-![Sequence diagram showing how the Sitecore XM & Sitecore CDP interact when creating Full Stack Experiments.][14]
+![Sequence diagram showing how the Sitecore XM & Sitecore SmartHub CDP interact when creating Full Stack Experiments.][14]

 ### Marketer Usage
 As a marketer you can apply the different types of Experiments to the pages in your web channel.
 Experiments are closely linked to Experiences, as Experiments are effectively an A/B Test between two Experiences.
 You can read about how you can apply the different types of experiments as a marketer here: https://doc.sitecore.com/cdp/en/users/sitecore-customer-data-platform/running-experiments-in-sitecore-cdp.html